 Can you get a personal loan with a credit score of 728?

-There are several lenders who will approve you for a personal loan with a 728 credit score.
+Most personal loan lenders will approve you for a loan with a 728 credit score.
 However, your interest rate may be somewhat higher than someone who has “Very Good” or “Excellent” credit.